 Please contact our Parish Priest, Fr Nigel Thomas (firstname.lastname@example.org) as soon as you can to ensure that the date and time are possible and put in our diary.

 We strongly suggest that if your service is in the months of June, July or August, you avoid the middle of the day as it will be very hot – it can be well over C40 degrees – and we don’t want you fainting!

 Order Of Service:

 Many couples like to have a personalised form of printed service.
 There are parts of the service which are mandatory but plenty of opportunity for personal choice as well.
-It is usual to include the words of the hymns as well.
+It is usual to include the words of the hymns as well (if chosen).
 PLEASE do talk with us and certainly let us see the draft before you get these printed – we are more likely to spot mistakes.

 By arrangement, other local Roman Catholic priests allow us to use their churches too.

 These days the use of a hotel, villa or even a beach bar can be arranged (but NOT on a beach).

 If it is not to be in a church we shall need to satisfy ourselves that it is possible to create an atmosphere which is conducive to an act of Christian worship.
 After all, you are asking for God’s blessing on your union as man and wife!